 ‘Build Duration for Main Branch’ is displaying a line graph of the duration of a specific pipeline.

 'Task Failures’ is a Donut visualisation that lets you easily see which tasks are the most common cause of a failure in your pipelines.

 These two tiles allow you to look at the performance of your pipelines by looking at the size of job queues and how many agents are in use at a specific time.

 Our DevOps straightforward overview dashboard shows which dashboard we need to worry about and helps us keep track of our overall Azure costs.

 Finally, our Azure DevOps dashboard looks very different for our on-premises product because failures aren’t a reflection on what we’re putting into production.
 So, we care more about job queues and build durations because they’re impacting our engineers.
 You have the flexibility to tailor your dashboards to show what’s most important to your team.

 That’s a run-through of the dashboards that we use in production.
-But we also have some out of the box Azure DevOps dashboards that can be used as the basis for creating your own tailored versions.
+But we also have some out-of-the-box Azure DevOps dashboards that can be used as the basis for creating your own tailored versions.
 These will automatically pull in your live data once you're connected to the plugin.

-Plus, there’s a high-level view of your DevOps organization with oversight of projects, pull requests, artifact packages, task and deployment groups, and more.
+This is a high-level view of your DevOps organization with oversight of projects, pull requests, artifact packages, task and deployment groups, and more.

-Get the dashboard
+Get the dashboards

-All these Azure DevOps dashboards have been built using our out of the box dashboards, so you can expect to be up and running in minutes.
+All of these Azure DevOps dashboards have been built using our out of the box dashboards, so you can expect to be up and running in minutes.